PranavKndpl/CodeEditor/README.md

   * The **local server** (this part) receives code from the editor and safely executes it inside a Docker container, returning the output via Redis.
   * The code execution happens on your local machine, not the hosted frontend.

-⚠️ **Note:** Each user running this locally will have their own unique ngrok URL, so if you want your hosted frontend to connect to your local instance, you’ll need to update the frontend configuration temporarily to match your ngrok link.
+⚠️ **Note:** Each user running this locally will have their own unique ngrok URL.
+They must paste their URL into the input box on the frontend and click **"Save URL"** to connect their browser to their local backend.

 -----